 - The type of work you were looking for

 - The person you contacted, with a telephone number, email address or other reliable contact information

 There may be circumstances that affect your work-search requirements.
-For example, if you are in training or are job attached you may have a reduced number of job contacts you are required to make.
+For example, if you are in training or are job attached to an employer, you may have a reduced number of work-search activities you are required to make.
+Your workforce center counselor can assist you in choosing the most appropriate work-search activities.